kayabaNerve/cryptonote-library/README.md

+# Deprecated due to open vulnerabilities and a lack of development

 # CryptoNote Library

 Written over a few months in 2019.
 Internally abstracted For CryptoNote in general, yet fully implemented for Monero v14.
 Wallet and WatchWallet functionality, not using Monero's wallet2 API/an external wallet daemon/a node except for the WatchWallet (to discover and prepare transactions).
 It's Python combined with a wrapper around the C for key image/RingCT signature generation.
 This makes it notable for providing a much larger amount of functionality independently, not to mention further context on Monero's internal API.